caderifor/Model-Railway/README.md

 To obtain big enough numerals and a circuit board, a DIY kit digital clock was hacked.

 Previously The BRIDGE project motorized a model Rolling Bascule Bridge  (3D print files on Thingiverse) with a Nema 17 stepper motor lifting the bridge, 2 servo motors driving the adjacent level crossing gate and two DC motor outputs driving a Red/Green rail signal and alternate reds for warnings before gates close.
 These are all handled by the Motor Shield ( two LM293 chips)
 These lights are pairs of LEDs wired in opposite polarity, plus a limiting resistor.
-Blueish white LEDs on the bridge model Xenon beacons flashed, via a relay on Pin2, before the bridge moves.
-It was intended to use pin 13 to drive a small speaker with the warning tones, but this disabled the DC motor outputs.
+Blueish white LEDs on the bridge model Xenon beacons flashed, via a Mosfet on Pin2, before the bridge moves.
+There were no pins free to drive a small speaker with the warning tones, so a Nano was used to drive a speaker with two tones by monitoring the polarity of the flashing lights (Motor) output.
+Opto isolators drive one or other Nano pins, depending on polarity, while the lights are flashing.

 Before that  -  EBTS - Electronic Block Token System for my 0-16.5 / 7mm scale narrow gauge model railway.
 The idea is to model a system where a train may not enter a single line section unless the driver is in posession of a token.
 Three block instruments are interlocked by an Arduino so that tokens are locked in the machines if the block section is not free.
-The system is working with the Arduino controlling sections of line with three machines and a virtual machine for the off scene section of railway.
+The system is working with the Arduino controlling sections of line with three machines and two buttons making a virtual machine for the off scene section of railway.

 Before that  -  Motor_shield_tester was run up to check the motor shield.
 It exercise the outputs and they are monitored on reversed pairs of LEDs on all four motor outs.
 It gave a nice insight into what the stepper motor does.